culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

 ## Spherical panorama photographs

 These are special photographs of a full spherical view from the shooting point.
-Usually a processed photo, also known as a **photosphere** or simply **spherical panorama**.
+Usually, a processed photo, is also known as a **photosphere** or simply **spherical panorama**.
 It is an image that offers a complete 360-degree view of a scene in every direction.
-With special interactive viewers it is possible to explore the image as if we were standing right in the middle of it, experiencing the entire surroundings by simply dragging the image or tilting the device[^3].
+With special interactive viewers, it is possible to explore the image as if we were standing right in the middle of it, experiencing the entire surroundings by simply dragging the image or tilting the device[^3].

  ![360° panorama of Plavecký hrad, Doronenko, under [ CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Plaveck%C3%BD_hrad_360_panorama_06.jpg)](https://upload.wikimedia.org/wikipedia/commons/4/49/Plaveck%C3%BD_hrad_360_panorama_06.jpg)